 - HR manager

-In most cases, the basic staffing requirements include having a recruiter, an HR manager, an accountant, and a lawyer.
+In most cases, you will want to start with a recruiter, an HR manager, an accountant, and a lawyer.

 - Office branding

 - Branded cups